 Quesadillas are a tortilla sandwich with cheese – again, the clue is in the name.
 Originally they were purely cheese but everything from chorizo to crickets are now added as well.

-If a very large tortilla is wrapped in a parcel around a cheese-based filling, you have a burrito.
+Burritos are a very large tortilla is wrapped in a parcel around a cheese-based filling.

 Fajitas are strips of grilled or fried meat sauteed with onions and peppers.
 They are served with tortillas, as most Mexican dishes are, so the name is often confusingly transferred to the resulting taco- or burrito-style wrap.